 Outside, adults can take a rest in a shady area while the kids burn off their energy in the garden.
 It's filled with popcorn stalks, spinning flowers, carved pumpkins, and bell peppers that are real bells.

-The playhouse is a good place to take the youngsters to let them run around.
+The playhouse is an excellent place to take the youngsters to let them run around.
 Adults like it better than some of the other houses in Toontown for its combination of details and things for their kids to do.
 The fact that it never has a line is a plus, especially if an impatient child is tugging on you, saying they want to do something instead of standing in lines.

-What You Need to Know About Goofy's Playhouse
+What You Need to Know About Goofy's Playhouse at Disneyland

 - Rating: ★★